McNepp/QApplicationContext/README.md

 The function mcnepp::qtdi::ServiceRegistration::subscribe() does return a value of type mcnepp::qtdi::Subscription.
 Usually, you may ignore this return-value.
 However, it can be used for error-checking and for cancelling a subscription, should that be necessary.

-## Accessing published members of the ApplicationContext
+## Accessing published services of the ApplicationContext

 In the previous paragraph, we used the mcnepp::qtdi::ServiceRegistration obtained by mcnepp::qtdi::QApplicationContext::registerService(), which refers to a single member of the ApplicationContext.
-However, we might be interested in all members of a certain service-type.
+However, we might be interested in all services of a certain service-type.
 This can be achieved using mcnepp::qtdi::QApplicationContext::getRegistration(), which yields a mcnepp::qtdi::ServiceRegistration that represents *all services of the requested service-type*.